metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 # SUB CLASSING

-Sub classing is as per the standard perl `use parent`.
+Sub classing is as per the standard Perl `use parent`.
 The object storage is actually an array.

 Package constants are defined for the indexes of the fields along with